Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Berowra is named for the geographic area in which the electoral division is located.
+The Division of Berowra is named for the geographic area in which the electorate is located.
 The name 'Berowra' is believed to be an Aboriginal word for 'place of many winds'.

-The first electoral division of this name was created on 21 November 1968 and was first represented in 1969.
+The first electorate of this name was created on 21 November 1968 and was first represented in 1969.

 More information